ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ## Prerequisites

 To get the most out of this guide, you should be familiar with the concept of tokens and have some basic knowledge of the Ethereum blockchain.
 You should have [Fe](../installation.md) and [Foundry](https://getfoundry.sh) installed on your machine.
+In the `Build, deploy and test` section, it is assumed you saved your contract code in a file named `erc20.fe`.

 ## What is ERC-20?